-Febrile neutropenia has been observed in 7% and 9% of patients who received Breyanzi for LBCL after one prior line of therapy and two or more prior lines of therapy, respectively, and 5% of patients who received Breyanzi for FL.
+Febrile neutropenia has been observed in 7% of patients after receiving Breyanzi who received one prior line of therapy for LBCL and 9% of patients after receiving Breyanzi who received two or more prior lines of therapy.

 For patients who received one prior line of therapy for LBCL, infections (all grades) occurred in 25% of patients.
 Grade 3 or higher infections occurred in 10% of patients.
 Grade 3 or higher infections with an unspecified pathogen occurred in 3% of patients, bacterial infections occurred in 5%, and viral and fungal infections occurred in 2% and none of patients, respectively.